apache/forrest/etc/cocoon_upgrade/README.txt

 #COCOON_HOME
 export COCOON_HOME=/home/thorsten/apache/cocoon-trunk/

-1. cd $FORREST_HOME/etc/cocoon_upgrade
+0. cd $FORREST_HOME/etc/cocoon_upgrade

+1. Keep our local.*.properties files sychronised with Cocoon's.
+   Make sure to exclude any new blocks that we don't need.

 Step 2 and 3 can be done with "./build.sh 0"
-2. Copy all cocoon libraries to forrest. ant copy-core-libs ant copy-endorsed-libs ant copy-optional-libs
+2. Copy the cocoon libraries to forrest (See ./build.xml where some are excluded). ant copy-core-libs ant copy-endorsed-libs ant copy-optional-libs

-3. Verify that all there is not two versions of libraries within same directory:
+3. Verify that there are not two versions of libraries within the same directory:

    cd $FORREST_HOME/lib/endorsed
    svn st